DOLLAR-COST AVERAGING INVESTMENT STRATEGY

-The following is my outline of what Dollar-Cost Averaging is, my experiences with it, and how it can be used to help people achieve their financial goals.
+The following is my outline of Dollar-Cost Averaging, my experiences with it, and how it can be used to help people achieve their financial goals.

-The Dollar-Cost Averaging Strategy is an investment portfolio management technique that was introduced to the general public when mutual funds were first created.
-It was meant to introduce and attract new investors to stock and bond markets, while making it easier for small and medium-sized investors to participate in a new money-making opportunity.
+The Dollar-Cost Averaging Strategy is an investment portfolio management technique introduced to the general public when mutual funds were first created.
+It was meant to introduce and attract new investors to stock and bond markets while making it easier for small and medium-sized investors to participate in a new money-making opportunity.

 However, I have a different take on the DCA strategy.